SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/00-Problem-01.md

 After clicking the `Finish` button, **the Task will be completed**, and you should move the article to the `Complete` section.

-The buttons, including their parent `div` element should be removed.
+The buttons, including their parent `div` element, should be removed.

 [image assetsSrc="exam-prep-pic4.png" /]